 None.
-Candidates who achieve a final degree mark of ≥69.5% and pass the required combination of core and elective modules and pass the Research Project will pass the degree with distinction.
-Such candidates will normally be expected to pass each component at first attempt but this is not a requirement to achieving the classification.
+Candidates who achieve a final degree mark of \geq 70% and pass the required combination of core and elective modules and pass the Research Project will pass the degree with distinction.
+There is no requirement for assessment marks to be at 1st attempt in order to be eligible for a distinction.
+The requirement for a merit is an overall mark of \geq 60%-69%.
+(There is no requirement to reach a mark threshold separately in the project)